malvikasharan/surrounded-by-giants/_posts/2020-09-02-dora-panel-open-science.md

 We have been hearing this for a long time that it’s time for a culture change.
 The culture change can not truly happen if we fail to recognise less traditional research contributions.
-By thoughtfully and collaboratively setting-up multiple pathways for recognising all kinds of work in our projects, we will to ensure that we do not continue to promote a system that disproportionately undermine important work carried out by research stakeholders, especially those who have been previously and continuously left behind.
+By thoughtfully and collaboratively setting-up multiple pathways for recognising all kinds of work in our projects, we will ensure that we do not promote a system that disproportionately undermine important work carried out by different members, especially those who have been previously and continuously left behind.
 By incentivising collaboration and welcoming diversity of ideas, we can move away from the competitive and individualistic nature of academic evaluation.

 With that, I would like to acknowledge my colleagues and community members from _The Turing Way_, especially Kirstie Whitaker and Open Life Science, particularly Yo Yehudi, Berenice Batut and our volunteer members.